kkuchta/TSpell/README.md

 **Ok, it turns out you _can_, but what about _should_?** Oh, absolutely not.
 This is terribly inefficient.
 Spell/Type-checking a 9-word sentence takes 40 seconds on my machine and larger dictionaries cause the TS compiler to think it's hit an infinite recursive loop and barf.

 **I kinda want to use this for real...** Please don't.
 Or do, and tell me how it turns out.
-If you actually want compile-time spell checking for some reason, maybe rig up a step in your JS build pipleine instead of trying to abuse the type checker like some kinda maniac.
+If you actually want compile-time spell checking for some reason, maybe rig up a step in your JS build pipeline instead of trying to abuse the type checker like some kinda maniac.

 **Who's responsible for this monstrosity?** Direct your hate mail to [@kkuchta](https://twitter.com/kkuchta), although a [tweet by @danvdk](https://twitter.com/danvdk/status/1301707026507198464) showed me it was possible.